History of African Americans in Utah: Sports

 Utah's college and professional sports scene includes hundreds of African American athletes, many of which receive great support from fans around the state.
-The roster for the Utah Jazz, an NBA franchise based in Salt Lake City, has recruited well-known African American players such as Karl Malone, Paul Millsap, Donovan Mitchell, Al Jefferson, and Derrick Favors, among many others.
+The roster for the Utah Jazz, an NBA franchise based in Salt Lake City, has recruited well-known African American players such as Karl Malone, Paul Millsap, Donovan Mitchell, Al Jefferson, Derrick Favors and Thurl Bailey, among many others.

 Racism still serves as a form of denigration during sports rivalries in Utah.
 An interview with an African American basketball player at the University of Utah revealed that racial slurs are still commonly shouted out during and after sports matches.
 Attempts of physical violence after games were also reported by the student.

 Religion

-A 2009 Pew Forum study showed that approximately 3% of members of the Church of Jesus Christ of Latter-day Saints, the predominant religion in Utah, were African American.
+A 2009 Pew Forum study showed that approximately 3% of US members of the LDS Church, the predominant religion in Utah, were African American.

 The Calvary Baptist Church, a well-known African American house of worship, has had a presence in Salt Lake City since 1898.
 Founded by a small group of African American women who gathered regularly to pray, the small group quickly expanded and moved from personal homes into a larger building.
 Reverend A. E. Reynolds was invited to act as the Calvary Baptist Church's first pastor and served for approximately three years.
 Membership continued to grow rapidly.
 Under the direction of Reverend France Davis, a new facility was constructed in 2001 for worship services.
 Each Sunday, around 300 African Americans gather at the Calvary Baptist Church to receive a free breakfast and hear Reverend Davis preach a sermon.